CMUAbstract/app-blinker-chain/README.md

 Toolchains
 ==========

-The following toolchains must be installed on the system:
+The following toolchains must be installed on the system.

-* MSP430 GCC distributed by TI
+## MSP430 GCC distributed by TI

 TI MSP430 GCC Toolchain is the cross-compiler used to build executables for the MSP430 platform.